standardese/standardese/README.md

 /** A C style documentation commment. */
 /** This is a different comment, they aren't merged.
  * But you can be fancy with the star at the beginning of the line.
- * It will ignore all whitespace, the star and any following whitespace.
+ * It will ignore all whitespace, the star and the first following whitespace.
  */

 /*!
 You can also use an exclamation mark. */
 /// But neither will merge with any other comment.